 - How has the program used the results to inform decisions and actions?
 Data-informed decisions and actions taken should be documented and lead to program improvement.

 High quality reports offer detailed results including an explanation of what counts as a successful outcome, along with evidence of whether that level of proficiency was achieved, and should state how the unit responded to the findings.
-Click here for a digital version of the Degree Program Assessment Guide for 2019-20, editable reporting templates, and other resources.
+Click here for a digital version of the Degree Program Assessment Guide, editable reporting templates, and other resources.